• Recipes

 • Pour peach topping mixture around the bottom of the pan.
 Gently spoon cake batter on top evenly and smooth the top.

-• Bake in preheated oven for 55-75 minutes, or until a toothpick entered into the center of the cake comes out clean.
+• Bake in preheated oven for 55-75 minutes, or until a toothpick entered into the center of the cake comes out clean, or an instant-read thermometer in the center of the cake reads 210℉.
 Begin checking for doneness at 50 minutes.

 • Let cake cool in pan one hour, then carefully flip out onto a serving dish or wire rack to cool completely.